Capi-nemoo/Compass4Vets/README.md

 Veterans can create a basic profile via the Register page (`/register`).
 The saved information is shown on `/profile` and stored locally in the browser.
+Guests can explore features via `/explore` without signing in, and the `/community` area demonstrates a protected page wrapped by a simple `requireAuth` HOC.

 ## Project Structure